melalj/liveramp-subset/README.md

 I wrote a python script that encrypt a message with a list of private sub-keys (generated randomly), and decrypt a secret from a set of people.
 However, it's working for K<M people...

-We shall use Sharing Secret Sharing Algorithm to correct this issue: http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing
+We shall use Shamir Secret Sharing Algorithm to correct this issue: http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing